DiffDock: Diffusion Steps, Twists, and Turns for Molecular Docking: Conclusion

 \section{Conclusion}

 We presented \textsc{DiffDock}, a diffusion generative model tailored to the task of molecular docking.
 This represents a paradigm shift from previous deep learning approaches, which use regression-based frameworks, to a generative modeling approach that is better aligned with the objective of molecular docking.
 To produce a fast and accurate generative model, we designed a diffusion process over the manifold describing the main degrees of freedom of the task via ligand pose transformations spanning the manifold.

-Empirically, \textsc{DiffDock} outperforms the state-of-the-art by very large margins on PDBBind, has fast inference times, and provides confidence estimates with high selective accuracy.
+Empirically, \textsc{DiffDock} outperforms the state-of-the-art by large margins on PDBBind, has fast inference times, and provides confidence estimates with high selective accuracy.
+Moreover, unlike previous methods, it retains a large proportion of its accuracy when run on computationally folded protein structures.
 Thus, \textsc{DiffDock} can offer great value for many existing real-world pipelines and opens up new avenues of research on how to best integrate downstream tasks, such as affinity prediction, into the framework and apply similar ideas to protein-protein and protein-nucleic acid docking.